Meenakshi2604/illusion/README.md

 Help me speak tab is used for text to speech conversion.
 The English language is used for conversation.
 This feature mainly targets to help the mute population.

 Help me hear tab is used to convert English speech to text.
 The conversion works for English language and thus English words or sounds are converted to text.

+## Requirements

+- Works on all Android phones
+- Android API level should be above 21
+- Must require a good microphone, speaker and camera
+- Does not require Internet connectivity

 ## Screenshots